-A broken marriage, 81 hours of support-group meetings and a 2,000-mile motor-home trip across the country with her son.
+Her broken marriage inspired a 2,000-mile road trip across the country with her son.

 The image came to me like a bolt of lightning: my nine-year-old son, Trace, and me in a motor home, driving across the country.
 It was an old motor home, a little beat up, but getting us where we needed to go.